Fish Tail Lodge

 Stone cottages surround a beautiful courtyard at Mum's Garden Resort, the perfect place to unwind—or do downward dog - after a long day of activities in Pokhara.
 Established 20 years ago, it's one of the most unique places in Lakeside, particularly because it's so environmentally friendly.
-But it's eco-commitedness comes with a little warning: there's no AC in any of the resort's 12 deluxe rooms (which stay coolish thanks to the bungalows made from hand-cut stone), so you may want to think twice if you're planning to visit in summer.
+But its eco-committedness comes with a little warning: there's no AC in any of the resort's 12 deluxe rooms (which stay coolish thanks to the bungalows made from hand-cut stone), so you may want to think twice if you're planning to visit in summer.

 Mum's Garden Resort also has its own restaurant and bar.
 But if you want to venture out, it's only a 10-min walk to the best Italian restaurant in town, Caffe Concerto.
-Or, if you prefer to pamper yourself in other ways, head over to Kinjalla Spa at Temple Tree Resort, which was featured in Best Resorts Around Pokhara and is just across the street.
+Or, if you prefer to pamper yourself in other ways, head over to Kinjalla Spa at Temple Tree Resort, which is one of the best resorts around Pokhara and just across the street.

-You'll want to make yourself at home as soon as you enter Hotel Karuna, a four-story, 24-room hotel which opened in 2017.
-The colorful and peppy lobby, featuring bright blue and lime pillows, cushioned wooden furniture, and contemporary Tibetan rugs, doubles as a boutique pour over bar that serves Kar.Ma Coffee.
-(The Kathmandu-based brand sources much of its organic coffee locally from around Pokhara).
+You'll want to make yourself at home as soon as you enter Hotel Karuna, a four-story, 24-room hotel that opened in 2017.
+The colorful and peppy lobby, featuring bright blue and lime pillows, cushioned wooden furniture, and contemporary Tibetan rugs, doubles as a boutique pour-over bar that serves Kar.Ma Coffee.
+(The Kathmandu-based brand sources much of its organic coffee locally from around Pokhara.)
 Enjoy a complimentary cup with your breakfast, also served in the lobby, either here or out in the courtyard.
 And if you need an afternoon pick-me-up, coffee is available for purchase throughout the day.

-Twenty rooms come with balconies and all are decorated with a fresh and modern Nepali style.
-Inside tip: The rooms on the upper floors have the best views (lake or mountain) -- as does the rooftop.
+Twenty rooms come with balconies, and all are decorated in a fresh and modern Nepali style.
+Inside tip: The rooms on the upper floors have the best views (lake or mountain)—as does the rooftop.
 However, please note that this hotel does not have an elevator.